mobilecoinfoundation/mobilecoin/BRANCHING.md

 review.
 Reviewers should check that this is not a squash merge or a rebase merge.

-Right now we think it's desirable that whenever the release branch moves forwards, a PR could be opened automatically that proposes merges the release branch to master, exposing any git conflicts, which can then be reviewed and resolved.
+Right now we think it's desirable that whenever the release branch moves forwards, a PR could be opened automatically that proposes to merge the release branch to master, exposing any git conflicts, which can then be reviewed and resolved in this PR.

 Making changes
 --------------